xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 already  done  it!
 As usual, I'll be using our single-character approach, with the character 'i' for IF, and 'e'  for  ENDIF  (as well  as END ... that dual nature causes  no  confusion).
-I'll also, for now, skip completely  the character for the branch con- dition, which we still have to define.
+I'll also, for now, skip completely  the character for the branch condition, which we still have to define.

 The code for DoIf is:
 ```delphi